ryanchristo/ryanchristo.com/content/tech/tech-projects.md

 ### Full Stack Developer

 In order to advance my skills in JavaScript, I worked my way through the freeCodeCamp coursework and projects.
-The coursework and projects focus on full stack development with React, Node, Express, and MongoDB.
+The freeCodeCamp curriculum focuses on full stack development with React, Node, Express, and MongoDB.

 JavaScript, React, Redux, Webpack, Node, Express, MongoDB